-The Fund can use options, including swaptions (options on swaps), to manage interest rate risk.
-The Fund can further use options on bond or rate futures to manage interest rate exposure.
+The Fund can use options, including credit default swap options, to gain the right to enter into a credit default swap at a specified future date.
+The Fund can further use swaptions (options on swaps) to manage interest rate risk; currency options to manage currency exposure; and options on bond or rate futures to manage interest rate exposure.

-The Fund can use futures contracts, including interest rate futures contracts, to increase or reduce exposure to changes in interest rates.
-The Fund can also use futures contracts, including Treasury futures, to gain exposure to the U.S. Treasury and Federal Agency MBS markets while deploying Fund assets in other securities.
+The Fund can use futures contracts, including interest rate futures, to increase or reduce its exposure to interest rate changes.
+The Fund can also use currency futures contracts and/or forward foreign currency contracts to seek to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.